CivicPlus

-CivicPlus is a company headquartered in Manhattan, Kansas, United States that specialzies in city government communication.
+CivicPlus is an American company headquartered in Manhattan, Kansas, that specializes in city government communication.
 It was first developed by programming company Vanyon, a division of Networks Plus Foundership community.

 Its current parent company, Icon Enterprises Inc, began doing business in 2010.

 Acquisitions

 In January 2017, CivicPlus acquired Rec1, a parks and reaction product.
 In October, it acquired BoardSync, an agenda and meeting-management product.
 In July 2018, CivicPlus acquired Virtual Towns & Schools, an open-source content management system.
 In October 2019, CivicPlus acquired SeeClickFix, a 311 citizen request tool.

 In April 2021, CivicPlus acquired Municode (Municipal Code Corporation), a company that hosts codes for local governments.

 In June 2022, CivicPlus finalized the acquisition of Optimere, a digital compliance provider which products include, ArchiveSocial, NextRequest, and Monsido.

 Websites developed

 As of 2019, CivicPlus had helped design or augment over 4,000 local government websites.
 Several localities have hired the company: